-- We introduce personalized ranking methods Weighted Scoring function (WS) and Uniform Scoring function (US) - that utilize an implicitly learned user profile (UIH); - We identify four characteristics for terms that match the user profile and provide a probabilistic measure for each characteristic; - Our experimental results indicate that WS method can achieve higher precision than Google for Top 10, 15 and 20 web pages that are relevant to the user search query; - The WS method can also yield higher precision than Google for Top 1, 5, 10, 15 and 20 web pages that are potentially interesting to the user; - When incorporating the (public) ranking from the search engine, we found that equal weights for the public and personalized ranking can result in higher precision.
+- We introduce personalized ranking methods (WS and US) that utilize an implicitly learned user profile (UIH); - We identify four characteristics for terms that match the user profile and provide a probabilistic measure for each characteristic; - Our experimental results indicate that WS method can achieve higher precision than Google for Top 10, 15 and 20 web pages that are relevant to the user search query; - The WS method can also yield higher precision than Google for Top 1, 5, 10, 15 and 20 web pages that are potentially interesting to the user; - When incorporating the (public) ranking from the search engine, we found that equal weights for the public and personalized ranking can result in higher precision.

-The rest of this paper is organized as follows: Section 2 presents related work regarding personalized search results and the use of bookmarks; Section 3 details our approach to reorder search results; Section 4 provides a detailed description of our user-interest scoring methods; Section 5 discusses our evaluation; Section 6 analyzes our results; and Section 7 summarizes our work.
+The rest of this paper is organized as follows: Section 2 presents related work regarding personalized search results and the use of bookmarks; Section 3 details our approach to reorder search results; Section 4 provides a detailed description of our userinterest scoring methods; Section 5 discusses our evaluation; Section 6 analyzes our results; and Section 7 summarizes our work.